 In the contemporary digital environment, reputation management has grown in importance.
 Businesses must gain and maintain consumer trust because of things like fake news, digital fraud from seemingly legitimate businesses, and an increase in product recalls.
 Additionally, negative press no longer fades away with yesterday’s news.
 Digital information can last for years (and appear in search results).
 This makes it more difficult for a brand to recover from a hit to its reputation.

-3) Media relations
+3) Media relations and publicity

 By getting media placements, businesses can enhance their brand awareness and reputation.
 Writing pitches to journalists and influencers is one tactic that can acquire media coverage and mentions in industry news.
 PR agencies can manage the interactions between media professionals and a company.